kowalpy/Robot-Framework-TFTP-Library/README.md

 This library provides functionality of TFTP client.
 [Trivial File Transfer Protocol](https://en.wikipedia.org/wiki/Trivial_File_Transfer_Protocol) isn't a complex protocol so the library contains only small amount of keywords.
 TFTP communication provided by [tftpy](http://tftpy.sourceforge.net/) .

+If you find this library useful you can always support me by buying a :coffee: https://buymeacoffee.com/kowalpy :smirk:

 ## License